 Time needed: 1 hour.

-How to make sure URL Rewrite isn’t breaking your website hosted in a virtual application in IIS?
+How to make sure that a URL Rewrite does not break your website hosted in a virtual application in IIS

 - Fire up Internet Information Services (IIS) Manager

 You could probably do this in PowerShell as well, but I’m not going to google how to do that since it’s easy with IIS Manager.

 - Select URL Rewrite section

 Find your website (blurred but highlighted in the picture below) and select the URL Rewrite option from there.

 - Compare the URL Rewrite configuration between the parent and virtual application

 For us, the parent had rules that were inherited by the virtual application and then caused the request to be routed outside the virtual directory – that’s not safe and causes the exception to be thrown.